abeldesta/AirBnB-EDA/README.md

 **Table 4.
 Minimum, Mean, and Maximum days a listing is available for booking in each borough.**

-I wanted to look in to availability thru out the year to see if the host complied with the Airbnb "rules".
-Supposed a host is not allowed to post a property where they do not spend more than 6 months a year.
+I wanted to look into availability thru out the year to see if the host complied with the Airbnb or State "rules" on short term regulations.
+According to Multiple Dwelling Law in NYC, a host is not allowed to rent a property less than 30 days if property is in a multi-family building or the host is not present for the stay.
 Based on my EDA until this point, I'm sure Airbnb doesnt enforce this "rule".
 When I check the mean number of days the listings were able to be booked Manhattan and Brooklyn were approximately available for booking 3-4 months out of the year.
 The other three borough were available about 6 months out of the year, I would assume that is the case because of the lack of popularity in these areas.

 ### Madrid